nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Creating new TAB : `new`

-Creates a new TAB and automatically swaps to the newly created data file.
+Creates a new TAB and automatically swaps to the newly created data file.<br>
+There can be a maximum of 5 books.
 Format: `new`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**